How To Clean An Electric Scooter – Avoid Damage And Shine It With This Complete 19-Step Checklist

 Move from the top down

-By moving from the top down, we only clean each part once.
+By working from the top down, you make sure that each section is cleaned only once.

 Clean the screen and the controls